Agnes Mary Hamilton-Dalrymple

 Consanguinity Index=0.03%

-Lord Colum Edmund Crichton-Stuart was born on 3 April 1886.2 He was the son of Sir John Patrick Crichton-Stuart, 3rd Marquess of the County of Bute and Hon.
+Lord Colum Edmund Crichton-Stuart was born on 3 April 1886.2 He was the son of John Patrick Crichton-Stuart, 3rd Marquess of the County of Bute and Hon.
 Gwendolen Mary Anne Fitzalan-Howard.1,2 He married Elizabeth Caroline Hope, daughter of Sir Edward Stanley Hope and Constance Christina Leslie, on 14 February 1940.1 He died on 18 August 1957 at age 71.1

-Lord Colum Edmund Crichton-Stuart was educated at Christ Church College, Oxford University, Oxford, Oxfordshire, England.2 He gained the rank of 2nd Lieutenant in the service of the Scots Guards (Special Rerve).2 He held the office of Member of Parliament (M.P.) for Northwich between 1922 and 1945.2 He was invested as a Knight, Sovereign Military Order of Malta.2 He held the office of Justice of the Peace (J.P.).2 He held the office of Lord-Lieutenant of Bute between 1953 and 1957.2
+He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.2 He gained the rank of 2nd Lieutenant in the Scots Guards (Special Rerve.)2 He held the office of Member of Parliament (M.P.) for Northwich between 1922 and 1945.2 He was appointed Knight, Sovereign Military Order of Malta.2 He held the office of Justice of the Peace (J.P.)2 He held the office of Lord-Lieutenant of Bute between 1953 and 1957.2

 Citations